ksoclabs/guard-action/README.md

 # KSOC Guard Action

-KSOC finds misconfigurations in your Kubernetes posture at the level of your GitHub CI.
+KSOC finds misconfigurations in your Kubernetes posture as part of your GitHub Actions CI workflow.

 This action is used to execute a set of KSOC policies against the Kubernetes manifests in a given repository.
 It is used in the following way: